 Semester and academic year programs

 Semester and academic year programs are managed by Penn Abroad.
+Programming in Russia is currently suspended.
 Penn's official study abroad programs are:

-- American Councils Advanced Russian Language and Area Studies program with host insitutions in Moscow, St. Petersburg and Vladimir.
+- American Councils Advanced Russian Language and Area Studies program with host insitutions in Kazakhstan and Moldova.

 - Aquincum Institute of Technology program in Budapest, Hungary.

 - Budapest Semesters in Mathematics program in Budapest, Hungary.